writethedocs/www/docs/conf/australia/2019/doc-fixit-thegooddocsproject.rst

 :template: {{year}}/generic.html
 :banner: _static/conf/images/headers/writing-day.png

-Doc fixit: TheGoodDocsProject - creating open templates and best-practice writing guides for software documentation
+Doc fixit: TheGoodDocsProject
 ===================================================================================================================

+Doc fixit host: Cameron Shorter

 Surprisingly, the world doesn’t have an open, best-practices suite of writing templates; one which could be used by open-source projects.
 That’s not right.
 A bunch of us documentarians and open-source community members have decided to create them, and have banded together under the banner of TheGoodDocsProject.